Automatic Email Processor - process emails automatically

 • create storage folders dynamically from properties of an email

-• perform subsequent actions such as start a program with parameters, mark the message as read, or move/copy the email into another Outlook folder (copies can optionally be made unencrypted as well as without digital signature)
+• perform subsequent actions such as start a program with parameters, mark the message as read, flag the message, set a category or move/copy the email into another email folder

-• re-process all emails (with certain criteria) of an Outlook email folder
+• re-process all emails (with certain criteria) of any email folder

-• archive emails from any Outlook folder and period (e.g. as MSG files)
+• archive emails from any folder and period (e.g. as MSG files)

-• have the email moved to a different Outlook folder after processing and have subfolders generated dynamically from properties of the email
+• have the email moved to a different email folder after processing and have subfolders generated dynamically from properties of the email

 • have an Excel report with an overview and detailed information sent to you on a regular basis